fishdeity/iRO-Missing_Features_Additions/README.md

 - ¿¬±Ý¼ú»ç_¿©_Ã¢_°Ë±¤.spr has been added to stop the error.

 # Changelog #
 2021 Dec 25: Updated with lvl 185/65 patch.
-Temporary fix for and put back Sorry Loading card images for now.
+All issues fixed.

 # Installation Steps #
 1. Download and install a program like **GRF Editor**: https://rathena.org/board/files/file/2766-grf-editor/